 Equipment checkout procedures & policies

-A digital camera and a digital camcorder are available to use on campus.
-To reserve the camera, fill out an AV request form and return it to the Library circulation desk.
+Laptop computers, digital cameras and camcorders, and digital voice recorders are available to use on campus.
+To reserve the equipment, fill out an AV request form and return it to the Library circulation desk.
 Pick up and return the equipment to the circulation desk.
 Users are responsible for returning equipment on time and in good condition.
 They will be financially responsible for loss or damage to the equipment.